Lori Weitzner

 Lori Weitzner is an American textile and product designer.
 She is the founder and Creative Director of Lori Weitzner Design, Inc., a New-York-based design studio, and the head of the Weitzner Limited brand.
-She has a jewelry and accessory collection under the brand Lori Weitzner launched in 2019 and is the author of Ode to Color, The Ten Essential Palettes for Living and Design published by HarperCollins.
+She has a jewelry and accessory collection under the brand Lori Weitzner launched in 2019 and is the author of Ode to Color published by HarperCollins.

-Career
+Biography

 Weitzner studied design at Syracuse University and earned a BFA in Textiles.
 After graduating in 1983 she traveled to Europe where she worked as a freelance designer selling to Italian and Swiss fabric makers such as Missoni and Boller Winkler / Schlossberg.
 Afterward she returned to New York where she did packaging design for Estée Lauder, Elizabeth Arden and Calvin Klein; product design for Dansk, Rosenthal, Marcel Schurman and Johnson & Johnson; display design for Saks Fifth Avenue, Barneys and Florian Papp; and environmental designs for Lufthansa, amongst others.

-In 1993 she began working for world-renowned textile designer Jack Lenor Larsen.
-With Larsen, Weitzner was given the opportunity to create independently-designed collections that bore her name.
-Their collaboration produced many celebrated designs, a lot of which are now housed in museums worldwide.
-In 2007 the Minneapolis Institute of Art honored the pair with a special exhibition under the title "The Jack Lenor Larsen Studio Part II, The Lori Weitzner Years 1992–1995".

-In 2000 she began designing fabric and wallpaper for Sahco Hesslein, becoming the first woman and the first American to design for the renowned German textile manufacturer.
-In 2004 she launched Weitzner Limited, an innovative textile and wall covering company known for combining modern techniques with unconventional materials.
-Some notable wallpapers include "Newsworthy," made from 100% upcycled newspapers hand-woven together with nylon thread in a similar technique used with grass cloth and finished with a water-based topcoat, "Quarry," made out of super-thin layers of actual rock; and "Magnetism," a wallpaper coated in magnetic minerals.
-In 2011 Weitzner Limited entered a merger agreement with Pollack Associates, a New York-based textile design company whose founders, like Weitzner, are alumni of Jack Lenor Larsen's studio.